Hacks to make Veganuary super easy!

 You can also nibble on dried figs and almonds to boost your Calcium intake.

-One common concern about vegan diets is whether they provide the body with enough energy.
+One common concern about vegan diets is whether they provide the body with enough energy, in particular from Iron.

 So if you experience low energy or fatigue over Veganuary, you should consider eating more nuts, sweet potatoes, whole grains and lentils.

 There are also some cases where fatigue can be caused by low Iron intake which could lead to anaemia.
 To prevent this, Iron intake should be closely monitored when going vegan.

 This is simple to do when you include foods that are higher in Iron such as fortified breakfast cereals, soybeans, white beans, dark chocolate and lentils.
 It’s also helpful to eat these foods with Vitamin C-rich foods such as citrus fruits, peppers, broccoli and strawberries.
 By pairing Iron-rich foods with Vitamin C-rich foods, the absorption of Iron in plant-based foods is increased by about six-fold!